-After the CGS was presented to the Secretary of Transportation, and with the support of Senator Majority Leader Trent Lott who recognized the importance of this document, it was decided that the work of the CGS should be continued and that the Best Practices document should become a living document.
-PHMSA was asked to facilitate and sponsor what became known as the Damage Prevention Path Forward.
+After the Common Ground Study was presented to the Secretary of Transportation, PHMSA was asked to facilitate and sponsor what became known as the Damage Prevention Path Forward.
 On June 15, 2000, the work of the team was completed when the Common Ground Alliance received its Certificate of Incorporation from the District of Columbia.